 It is important to realize that if you use approximate numbers of any kind, then in an example like the one above you will always eventually run out of precision.
-But so long as you use arbitrary-precision numbers, Mathematica will explicitly show you any decrease in precision that is occurring.
-However, if you use machine-precision numbers, then Mathematica will not keep track of precision, and you cannot tell when your results become meaningless.
+But so long as you use arbitrary‐precision numbers, the Wolfram Language will explicitly show you any decrease in precision that is occurring.
+However, if you use machine‐precision numbers, then the Wolfram Language will not keep track of precision, and you cannot tell when your results become meaningless.

 By iterating the operation FractionalPart[2x] you extract successive binary digits in whatever number you start with.
 And if these digits are apparently random—as in a number like —then the results will be correspondingly random.
 But if the digits have a simple pattern—as in any rational number—then the results you get will be correspondingly simple.